BiEchi/my-homepage/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Hallucination Control
+  - Representation Learning
-  - Efficient Modality Alignment
+  - Explainable Modality Alignment
   - White-box Foundational Models

 # Education to show in About widget